aaronpowell/aaronpowell.github.io/src/content/posts/2020-03-23-approval-workflows-with-github-actions.md

       package-version: ${{ env.package_version }}
 ```

 Since I chose to do these a TypeScript I have to add 2 additional steps to the workflow, one to setup Node.js and one to compile the Action, but the important stuff is in the 3rd Action.
-Since it's a local Action the `use` points to the directory that it lives in, which is an absolute path from the root of the git repo (so you don't have to use `.github/actions`, but I like to keep them all together).
+As it's a local Action the `use` points to the directory that it lives in, which is an absolute path from the root of the git repo (so you don't have to use `.github/actions`, but I like to keep them all together).

 And there we go, the workflow creates our issue (yes it's closed because I approved it already 😉):